Overall score

 Put side by side, Furnissdale is a settled metro smaller community that keeps everyday living grounded and accessible, and Stake Hill is a settled metro smaller community that balances access with everyday calm.

-Furnissdale pulls ahead on walkability and nearby cafés and amenities, whereas Stake Hill is the better pick for housing affordability and overall desirability.
+Furnissdale pulls ahead on a quieter safety profile and walkability, whereas Stake Hill is the better pick for housing affordability and overall desirability.
 Furnissdale generally means more approachable housing costs, while Stake Hill leans toward more mid-market housing value.

 On balance, retirees and families are more likely to prefer Stake Hill, while Furnissdale remains a solid alternative depending on what matters most day to day.